CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - Parallax.md

 ```math
 (p', q', s') = (p - x, q - y, s - z) \tag{7.11}
 ```
-Which can be turned back into spherical coordinates.
+Which can be turned back into spherical coordinates and then be used to calculate horizontal coordinates.

 #### Example 7.2
 <div align="center">